rubisco-sfa/ILAMB/doc/first_steps.rst

 and resolve unit differences.

 The configuration language is small, but allows you to change a lot of the behavior of the system.
-The full functionality is documented `here
-<nope_not_yet>`_.
-Non-algebraic manipulations are also possible, but
-will be covered in a more advanced tutorial.
+Non-algebraic manipulations are also possible, but will be covered in a more advanced tutorial.

 Running the Study